tumluliu/markdown-notes-tagger/README.md

 # Markdown notes tagger

+**IMPORTANT NOTES: Please backup all your raw note files before processing with the script.
+Hint: use `cp` with `-a` option can preserve the original timestamps, as [this answer and its comment indicated](https://superuser.com/a/114198).**

 ## Feature

 - Only one feature: Insert metadata headers to markdown (with `.md` filename extension) files